Buses in Melbourne: Early history

-The Melbourne Motor Omnibus Co Ltd was formed in 1912 to be the first motor bus operator in Melbourne.
+The Melbourne Motor Omnibus Company was formed in 1912 to be the first motor bus operator in Melbourne.
 The company imported a Daimler CC bus from England, which was put to exhaustive tests under local conditions.
 The bus held 20 persons inside and 14 to 16 on the upper deck.
 The bus was imported as a complete vehicle, but for future buses cab chassis were to be imported with local Australian coach builders able to make the bus body following the example from the test vehicle.

 The Daimler CC bus arrived in November 1912, and featured a Knight sleeve valve engine rated at 40 h.p., a silent chain type gearing system and a worm type gear box.
 This was the same vehicle that the London County Council had just ordered 400 units of to extend their services around London.

 On Christmas Eve 1912 it was reported that the Daimler CC Double Decker bus "glided swiftly and silently along the city streets".
 The bus at this stage was soon to be plying for hire between Brunswick East and Swanston Street.
 In January 1913 it was reported that the Daimler bus had been remarkably well patronised with the bus complimented for its "smooth running of the engine, noiseless gears, and the quiet and easy manner in which the load is taken up when starting".

-On Saturday 25 January it was reported that the Lord Mayor of Melbourne (Councillor Hennessy) and members of the Melbourne City Council were treated to a bus ride to St Kilda and back on one of the Daimler buses that the Melbourne Omnibus Motor Co was about to put into service.
+On 25 January it was reported that the Lord Mayor of Melbourne (Councillor Hennessy) and members of the Melbourne City Council were treated to a bus ride to St Kilda and back on one of the Daimler buses that the Melbourne Omnibus Motor Company was about to put into service.
 By the end of February another shipment of Daimler buses was to be imported.
 At this time the company had drawn up contracts for the construction of the bodies locally.
 The design was to be based on the same as used on the Daimler bus bodies used in London.

 In May 1913 it was reported that a number of routes had been established and at this time a new line between St Kilda and Brunswick East had been opened.